MohammadAObed/docs-common/docs/guides/docs-common/docs-creation.md

 ## Create GitHub Repo

 - Follow the [clone repo step](../project-creation-common.md#clone-the-repository-in-vs-code-using-git-bash) & [connect repo](../project-creation-common.md#connect-your-github-repository)
+- But when cloning the repo there is some guidlines:
+  - Name the folder: `docs-<name-of-project>`,
-- But when cloning the repo, name the folder: `docs`, and you should clone the repo inside the project folder you are writing the documentation for
+  - Clone the repo beside the project folder

 :::info

 Cloning the repo inside the project you are writing the documentation for has many advantages:

-- Having the docs in your project folder is easier to work with
+- Having the docs beside your project folder is easier to work with
 - So you can generate [code documentation](#generate-code-documentation) with no effort

 :::

-- Just make sure you use the [config package](https://mo-docs-config.netlify.app) or:
-  - have `"exclude": ["docs"]` in your tsconfig
-  - have `ignores: ["docs", "docs/**"],` in your eslint.config

 ## Installation